 One of the recipes I would like to try is the “Yogurt Dough” recipe, as an alternative for pie and tart shells.
 The recipe includes yogurt, which will add lacto-fermentation during the overnight resting period, and make the resulting tart shell similar to a well-fermented sourdough.

-While most of the recipes in Nourishing Traditions require some level of pre-planning, soaking, and extra preparation time.
+Most of the recipes in Nourishing Traditions require some level of pre-planning, soaking, and extra preparation time.
 The resulting healthy and nutritive food is well worth that bit of extra effort.
 While the fermented veggies, grains, legumes, and drinks, are some examples of useful recipes and fun foods, there is way more within this cookbook than can be listed.
-If I had to choose one all-purpose cookbook to have on-hand, I would go with Nourishing Traditions.
+If I had to choose one all-purpose cookbook to have on hand, I would go with Nourishing Traditions.
 You learn something new every time you open it, cook with it, or just browse for new food ideas.